 6. The coupling surfaces with the saddle frame should be symmetrical and parallel.

 7. The jaws should not cause deformation or damage to the saddle frame.

-ADDITIONAL PILLAR REQUIREMENTS
+ADDITIONAL SEATPOST REQUIREMENTS

 For saddles with carbon fibre chassis (Full Carbon and CRB versions)